What next?

 To help you understand where you might end up, our series of examples - show what kind of living standard different people could have in retirement depending on their salaries, household and savings.

-- Get to know your State Pension
+1. Get to know your total pension pots

 There are a number of benefits you may be entitled to through your working life as well as in retirement.
 As well as your State Pension you could be eligible to claim extra money to help with living costs, like the winter fuel allowance, free transport passes and other housing or health care benefits.